MIT-Scioly/MIT-Scioly.github.io/event-info.md

 layout: default
 keywords: "event-info"
 ---

-_Last updated: January 12, 2025_
+_Last updated: January 19, 2026_

 ## Event-Specific Information

 As a reminder, MIT Invitationals will be following nationals rules with any rules clarified on [this page](https://www.soinc.org/events/rules-clarifications).
+A list of event supervisors can be found [here](https://scioly.mit.edu/event-supervisors).

 Updates on other events may be added in the future.